 Despite the difficulties described above and the inherent problems with a process that some view as 'the commodification of nature', increasing effort is being put into understanding the economic value of marine ecosystems.
 Expressing the value of ecosystem services in monetary units can be an important tool in raising awareness and conveying the relative importance of ecosystems and biodiversity to policy makers.
 More specifically it can substantially improve the management of critical marine resources, guide governance, help regulate emerging ocean policy and, importantly, provide a better understanding of the potential economic challenges that are the consequences of a rapidly changing ocean environment.
-134

 According to some estimates, coastal and ocean biomes may provide as much as two-thirds of the ecosystems that make up the planet's natural capital.
 According to a 2015 study published by WWF, our oceans are worth at least US\$24 trillion, with goods and services from coastal and marine environments amounting to about \$2.5 trillion each year.
-He quated to Gross Domestic Product (GDP) this places the ocean as the seventh largest economy in the world.
+If equated to Gross Domestic Product (GDP) this places the ocean as the seventh largest economy in the world.
 These figures are an underestimate as the analysis did not include assets for which data were not available or values for intangibles such as the ocean's role in climate regulation, the production of oxygen or the temperature stabilization of our planet.

-So far, most attention in applying an ecosystem services approach to the marine environment has been given to evaluating coastal ecosystems as opposed to open-ocean and deep-sea areas.
-This is demonstrated by an analysis of the value of ecosystem services of 10 main biomes expressed in monetary units, which drew from 168 estimates for inland wetlands but only 14 for marine ecosystems.137 However, Alex Rogers and colleagues have produced estimates for the natural carbon sequestration by the marine life in the high seas, one of the key ecosystem services provided by the high seas.
-They estimate that the total social benefit of carbon sequestration by the high seas amounts to US\$148bn per year in constant 2010 dollars (with a range of US\$74bn to US\$222bn for mid-estimates).138
+So far, most attention in applying an ecosystem services where it may remain locked away from the atmosphere for approach to the marine environment has been given to hundreds to thousands of years. evaluating coastal ecosystems as opposed to open-ocean and deep-sea areas.
+This is demonstrated by an analysis of Marine organisms also play a critical role in the global the value of ecosystem services of 10 main biomes expressed carbon cycle and the sequestration of carbon in the in monetary units, which drew from 168 estimates for inland deep ocean via the biological carbon pump.
+In the sunlit wetlands but only 14 for marine ecosystems.
+However, Alex waters above 200m, phytoplankton, through the process Rogers and colleagues have produced estimates for the of photosynthesis, transform dissolved CO2 into organic natural carbon sequestration by the marine life in the high carbon and marine food webs develop.
+Marine species at seas, one of the key ecosystem services provided by the high all levels in the food web are vital to the retention, cycling seas.
+They estimate that the total social benefit of carbon and long-term storage of 'blue carbon' and its transfer from sequestration by the high seas amounts to US\$148bn per the surface to deep ocean waters and sediments.
+As fixed year in constant 2010 dollars (with a range of US\$74bn to carbon passes through food webs, a very large proportion US\$222bn for mid-estimates). is converted back into CO2 through respiration and is lost